uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 Each TDR environment has a separate GovUK Notify service defined:
 * TDR Intg - service for the integration environment
 * TDR Staging - service for the staging environment
-* TDR - service for the production environment
+* Transfer Digital Records - service for the production environment

 The GovUK Notify Services require two secret values that are stored as AWS SSM pararmeters:
 * API Key: this is the key to access the GovUK Notify service
 * Template ID: this is the id of the GovUK Notify service email template

-Both these AWS SSM parameter *values* need to set manually as it is not programmatically possible to retrieve these from GovUK Notify
+Both these AWS SSM parameter *values* need to set manually in the AWS SSM parameter store, as it is not programmatically possible to retrieve these from GovUK Notify

 See here for full details about the GovUK Notify service: https://www.notifications.service.gov.uk/